-- 1. Condemns in the strongest possible terms the despicable incident of burning of the Holy Quran, which violates the freedom of religion and belief guaranteed by international Human Rights instruments and has deeply offended more than a billion Muslims and of all peoples of conscience around the world, - 2.
-Welcomes the condemnatory statements by world leaders denouncing this sacrilegious act of burning of the Holy Quran as bigotry, extreme intolerance and an affront to human dignity aimed at dividing peoples and societies; as well as the sentence given to a perpetrator of such a despicable act in the United Kingdom; - 3.
-Strongly condemns and expresses grave concern at the continuing deliberate and highly provocative blasphemous campaign against Islam and the Prophet Muhammad (PBUH) by certain politicians in the Netherlands; the continued serious instances of derogatory stereotyping, negative profiling and stigmatization of persons based on their religion or beliefs; and programmes and agendas pursued by extremist organizations and groups aimed at creating and perpetuating negative stereotypes about religious groups, in particular when condoned by Government and calls on the Governments concerned to take immediate steps to stop and prevent these inciting, hateful and unacceptable acts; - 4.
-Expresses its concern that incidents of religious intolerance, discrimination and related violence, as well as of negative stereotyping of individuals on the basis of religion or belief continue to rise around the world, and condemns, in this context, any advocacy of religious hatred against individuals that constitutes incitement to discrimination, hostility or violence, and urges States to take effective measures, as set forth in this resolution, consistent with their obligations under international human rights law, to address and combat such incidents; [A/HRC/16/18OP2] - 5.
-Condemns any advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence, where it involves the use of print, audio-visual or electronic media or any other means; [A/HRC/16/18 OP3] - 6.
-Recognizes that the open public debate of ideas, as well as interfaith and intercultural dialogue at the local, national and international levels can be among the best protections against religious intolerance, and can play a positive role in strengthening democracy and combating religious hatred, and convinced hat a continuing dialogue on these issues can help overcome existing misperceptions; [A/HRC/16/18 OP4]. - 7.
-Calls upon States to adopt measures and policies to promote the full respect and protection for places of worship, religious sites and religious scriptures, cemeteries and shrines, and to take measures in cases where they are vulnerable to vandalism or destruction;
+- 1. Condemns in the strongest possible terms the despicable incident of burning of the Holy Quran in the United Stats in March 2011 and in Afghanistan in February 2012, which violates the freedom of religion and belief guaranteed by international Human Rights instruments and has deeply offended more than a billion Muslims and of all people of conscience around the world, - 2.
+Welcomes the condemnatory statements by world leaders denouncing this sacrilegious act of burning of the Holy Quran as bigotry, extreme intolerance and an affront to human dignity aimed at dividing people and societies; as well as the sentence given to a perpetrator of such a despicable act in the United Kingdom; - 3.
+Strongly condemns and expresses grave concern at the continuing deliberated and highly provocative blasphemous campaign against Islam and the Prophet Muhammad (PBUH) carried out by Dutch Politician Geert Wilders through his documentary Films and recent Book "Marked or death: Islam's War against the West and me"; the continued serious instances of derogatory stereotyping, negative profiling and stigmatization of persons based on their religion or beliefs; and programmes and agendas pursued by extremist organizations and groups aimed at creating and perpetrating negative stereotypes about religious groups, in particular when condoned by Government ad calls on the Governments concerned to take immediate steps to stop and prevent these inciting hateful and unacceptable acts; - 4.
+Expresses its concern that incidents of religious intolerance, discrimination and related violence, as well as of negative stereotyping of individuals on the basis of religion or belief continue to rise around the world, land condemns, in this context, any advocacy of religious hatred against individuals that constitutes incitement to discrimination, hostility or violence, and urges States to take effective measures, as set forth in this resolution, consistent with their obligations under international human rights law, to address and combat such incidents; [A/HRC/6/180P2] - 5.
+Condemns any advocacy of religious hatred that constitutes incitement to discrimination, hostility or violence, where it involves the use of print, audio-visual or electronic media or any other means; [A/HRC/16/180P3] - 6.
+Recognizes that the open public debate of ideas, as well as interfaith and intercultural dialogue at the local, national and international levels can be among the best protections against religious intolerance, and can play a positive role in strengthening democracy and combating religious hatred, and convinced that a continuing dialogue on these issues can help overcome existing misperceptions; [A/HRC/16/18OP4] - 7.
+Call upon States to adopt measures and policies to promote the full respect and protection for places of worship, religious sites and religious scriptures, cemeteries and shrines, and to take measures in cases where they are vulnerable to vandalism or destruction;